quickbrownfox319/quickbrownfox319.github.io/_posts/2019-12-29-Secret-Santa.md

 ### Heltec Code

 Below is the code for the Heltec board.
-Essentially, it connects to the hardcoded access point with its credentials and  displays the RSSI from packets broadcsted by the Pi.
-All of the wifi heavy lifting is handled by Arduino's WiFi library, and the OLED display I used [U8g2](https://github.com/olikraus/u8g2/wiki/u8x8reference).
-To make things easier for the gift recipient, I also send over a serial connection the SSID and PSK in case he plugged it in.
+Essentially, it connects to the hardcoded access point with its credentials and  displays the RSSI from packets broadcasted by the Pi.
+All of the wifi heavy lifting is handled by Arduino's WiFi library, and the OLED display I used the [U8g2](https://github.com/olikraus/u8g2/wiki/u8x8reference) library.
+To make things easier for the gift recipient, I also send the SSID and PSK as clues over a serial connection when you plug it in.

 ```cpp
 #include "WiFi.h"